Roshan Bastani, Ph.D.

 - Annual Minorities and Cancer Symposium

-- Monthly Seminar Series, held jointly with the Patients and Survivors and Molecular Epidemiology and Carcinogenesis Program Areas
+- Monthly Seminar Series, held jointly with the Patients and Survivors program

-- Monthly tea for program area members and staff of the Division of Cancer Prevention and Control Research
+- Monthly tea for program area members and staff of the Center for Cancer Prevention and Control Research

-- Workshops and symposia jointly organized with School of Public Health
+- Workshops and symposia jointly organized with Fielding School of Public Health